Progressive Surgical Care

 Anal warts can be embarrassing, uncomfortable, and significantly increase your risk of serious diseases like anal cancer.
-The providers at Progressive Surgical Care in New Hyde Park, Long Island and Howard Beach, Queens, New York, offer compassionate, quality treatment of your anal warts to improve your health and prevent the spread of disease to others.
+The providers at Progressive Surgical Care in Forest Hills, New Hyde Park, Long Island and Howard Beach, Queens, New York, offer compassionate, quality treatment of your anal warts to improve your health and prevent the spread of disease to others.
 For a consultation, call to schedule an appointment.

 Anal warts, also called condyloma accuminata, are growths on the surface of the skin.
 Condyloma can grow inside and outside the anus and can spread to infect the genitals.
 Anal warts are fleshy growths that vary in size and color.
 They can be solitary or grow in groups.